maniospas/Blombly/docs/advanced/preprocessor.md

 ## Permissions

 Blombly's environment restricts itself with regards to which resources it can access.
-By default, it only access memory, thread creation, the console's input and output, and a virtual file system.
-Reads and writes to the actual file system, the internet, computer graphics, or the ability to execute external programs, must be expressly allowed with permissions stated in the main running file.
+By default, it only access and modify RAM, threads, the console's input and output, and a virtual file system.
+It can also access the file system of your working directory (only!) and cannot modify any file in your system or web resource whatsoever.
+Doing so must be expressly allowed with permissions stated in the main file.
 By *main file* we refer to the one that is passed as an argument to Blombly to compile and run.

 <br>